henrikstranneheim/MIP_api/docs/setup.rst

 Capture target files:
  1. The "infile_list" and .pad100.infile_list files used in {pPicardToolsCalculateHSMetrics}
- 2. The ".pad100.interval_list" file used in by some GATK modules.
+ 2. The ".pad100.interval_list" file used by some GATK modules.

 .. note::